bacalhau-project/bacalhau/docs/examples/workload-onboarding/trivial-python/index.md

 ## Need Support?

-For questions, feedback, please reach out in our [forum](https://github.com/filecoin-project/bacalhau/discussions)
+For questions, and feedback, please reach out to our [forum](https://github.com/filecoin-project/bacalhau/discussions)